Updated: February 12, 2019

 SiteGround makes it very easy to change server location anytime you want.
 So, don’t worry if you still don’t know the location of your audience.

 This feature is not available with Bluehost.
-Moreover, they don’t let us choose server location even during the initial purchase process.
+Moreover, they don’t let us choose the server location even during the initial purchase process.

 Here’s one of the reasons why location is not disclosed…